kangwooc/info201-final-project/README.md

 ## Members and Roles of Our Group

-- David Huang : Data sorting and Creating the graphs/plots for Question 1, Question 2, Question 4
+- David Huang : Data sorting and Creating the graphs/plots for Question 1
-- Kangwoo Choi : Overall webpage design, Version control, Organizing a code, Question 2
+- Kangwoo Choi : Overall webpage design, Version control, Organizing a code, Adding image and effects for Question 4
-- Yash Singh : Project Manager, Writing the script of Overview, Creating the graphs/plots for Question 2, Question 4
+- Yash Singh : Project Manager, Writing the descriptions, Creating the graphs/plots for Question 2, Question 5
-- Matthew Ysals : Data sorting and Creating the graphs/plots for Question 2, Question 3, Question 4
+- Matthew Ysals : Data sorting and Creating the graphs/plots for Question 2, Question 3